Serious enough, in fact, to base his business on the quality of the breakfast treat.

 James spent the last few years selling his rolls at farmers markets in Farmington, Aztec and Bloomfield, and picking up work as a caterer and personal chef.
 Erin handles the cupcakes and pastries.

 James said he was "being spread pretty thin at one point" balancing the catering and other responsibilities.
 He and Erin were considering moving out of state for a fresh start when the Oliver's Restaurant space came open.
-They jumped at the chance to

 "As a resident of Aztec, seeing the place unoccupied and just collecting cobwebs wasn't right," he said.